Ready to earn recurring income? Discover 14 profitable info products you can start selling today to grow your online business.

 online conference

-Live events comprise a series of talks, workshops, and webinars to create a virtual summit or an online conference.
-Attendees will usually pay a fee to attend talks happening over a day or two.
+A live event is a series of talks, workshops, and webinars to create a virtual summit or an online conference.
+People pay a fee to attend talks happening over a day or two.

 How long does it take to create a live event?